dgraph-io/dgraph/wiki/content/graphql/queries/search-filtering.md

 ### Filter a query for a range of objects with `between`

-You can also filter query results within a wide range of indexed and typed scalar values using the `between` keyword.
+You can also filter query results within an inclusive range of indexed and typed scalar values using the `between` keyword.
 This keyword is also supported for DQL; to learn more, see [DQL Functions: `between`](/query-language/functions/#between).

 For example, you might start with the following example schema used to track students at a school: